kongware/ftor/README.md

 Why doesn't ftor ship with type classes?
 Type classes require either a compilation step or must have access to the extended type information during runtime. ftor is a pluggable type checker and doesn't meet these requirements.
 For the time being it uses explicit type dictionary passing instead.
 In the medium term, however, I will try to define type classes as [explicit rank-2 types](https://stackoverflow.com/q/48720939).
 This first requires a proper kind system, though.

+## Higher Order Types

+ftor won't support higher order types for two reasons.
+It would make the type checker far more complex because it requires a kind system and several adaptions to the parser and the typing rules.
+More importantly, it would greatly increase the mental burden of users.
+In my opinion higher-order types are an abstraction that makes type systems hard to comprehend and confusing for beginners.
+As a consequence of renouncing higher order types, you cannot express the general functor or monad type with ftor, but only the specialized forms.
+I think, however, that this is a reasonable trade-off.

 ## Higher-Rank Polymorphism

 ftor must support at least rank-2 polymorphism, because it is required by Scott encoded algebraic data types.
 The implementation is a bit sloppy, though, because the type checker implicitly assumes higher-rank types when respective unbound type variables occur on the left side of an arrow.
 I posted a [question](https://stackoverflow.com/q/48225570) on stackoverflow, whether explicit qunatifiers are necessary or not.